homunet/mugen-eisaku/prompt.md

 * Remain completely silent and display nothing except when I instruct you to “Ask”, “Display” or “Put”
 * Remain completely silent when I instruct "Generate".
 You must generate some information internally but not display it
 * Always proceed immediately to the next step, without asking for confirmation, unless user input is required
-* Use the current Unix time as the seed for random number generation.
+* CRITICAL: No tools except repl for random number generation are permitted
+* All document processing, counting, and content analysis must be done internally
+* Do not use repl for anything other than generating random numbers

 ## Who am I
 I am learning English.
 My current English level is CEFR B2.